OpenAssetIO/OpenAssetIO/BUILDING.md

 ## Running tests

 Testing is disabled by default and must be enabled by setting the `OPENASSETIO_ENABLE_TESTS` CMake variable.

+In addition, test fixtures are configured such that a Python environment is created during the test run.
+This can be disabled by setting `OPENASSETIO_ENABLE_PYTHON_TEST_VENV` to `OFF`.
+If this is `OFF` then you must ensure test dependencies are installed.

 Assuming that the working directory is the repository root, we can configure the CMake build as follows

 ```shell
 cmake -S . -B build -DOPENASSETIO_ENABLE_TESTS=ON